 Wondering if you have the time and energy required to transition into the right career path may be a valid concern, but it shouldn’t stop you from pursuing a path you love.
-Before you make a switch, ask yourself the following three questions.
+Before you make a switch, here are a few career path questions to ask yourself.

 1. Are You Developing a Competitive Advantage?

 In The Start-up of You, authors Reid Hoffman and Ben Casnocha teach that we’re all entrepreneurs of our own careers.
 They argue that to become competitive in today’s global market, it’s critical to understand your assets (what you’re good at,) your aspirations (what you want to do,) and the market realities (what people will pay you for.)